mindy-tran/FiveTwelveGame/doc/HOWTO.md

 ```

 If you are using PyCharm, you may notice that PyCharm uses a
 special color for the FIXME comment.
+TODO comments
+are also highlighted.

 We need a few more pieces to get started.
 The game manager
 needs a way to determine whether there is at least one